jmanc3/winbar/README.md

 ## Before building
-Make sure pkg-config can find these libs on your system
+Make sure the following are on your system

 Requirements | Reason
 ------------ | -------------